-The School shall contact a student's parents or guardian when a student has been absent ten (10) consecutive school days.
-If through repeated efforts by school staff (e.g., administration, school counselor, health coordinator, nurse or other administrative staff) and there has not been successful contact, the school may withdraw the student.
+The School shall contact a student's parent(s) or guardian(s) when a student is absent for two (2) consecutive days and there has been no contact with the school.
+If after a student has been absent ten (10) consecutive school days and repeated efforts by school staff (e.g., administration, school counselor, health coordinator, nurse or other administrative staff) has not had successful contact, the school may withdraw the student.